AJAX-ZOOM - Blog

 Posted on 2018-07-16

-This question is asked even by customers, who already bought a set for the 360° product photography.
+The question is even asked by customers, who already bought a hardware-set for the 360° product photography.

-Unfortunately, there is no clear answer to this question.
+Unfortunately, there is no absolute answer to this question.

-The paper provides some additional information for consideration.
+The article also provides additional information for consideration on this topic.

 Amazing multi-resolution 360° anaglyph (stereoscopic) object photography example